Mobile Menu Button

 Credential Programs

-1. Child Development Associate Project
+South Dakota Child Development Associate Training Program

-The purpose of the South Dakota Child Development Associate (SDCDA) Training Project is to enhance the availability of early childhood professional training and mentorship for individuals who work with children in child care centers, family child care homes, preschools and Head Start programs.
+The purpose of the South Dakota Child Development Associate (SDCDA) Training Program is to enhance the availability of early childhood professional training and mentorship for individuals who work with children in child care centers, family child care homes, preschools and Head Start programs.

 The SDCDA curriculum provides formal early childhood training and professional mentorship assisting each student in the process of meeting the requirements necessary to complete the national CDA assessment process, including: